vr101/covid-19-social-distancing-detection/README.md

 bounding boxes and assigned IDs.

 The distance between any two persons is computed.
-The major issue while calculating this distance is that working with the point of view of the surveilla006Ece cameras does not provide us with a bird's eye view, rather a skewed view from the angle at which the camera is placed.
+The major issue while calculating this distance is that working with the point of view of the surveillance cameras does not provide us with a bird's eye view, rather a skewed view from the angle at which the camera is placed.

 This hampers the calculations and leads us to incorrect evaluation.